doomedcat17/scpier/README.md

 # How it works?

 It's basically a webscraper.
-Wiki content is retrived by [HtmlUnit's](https://htmlunit.sourceforge.io/) `Webclient`.
+Wiki content is retrived by [HtmlUnit's](https://htmlunit.sourceforge.io/) webclient.
-It runs Wiki's Javascript (some pages use it) and provides page content.
+It runs wiki's javascript (some pages use it) and provides page content.
 For more specific cases, pre-defined [Presets](#listnodes) are used for some additional operations before scraping phase.
 Then, retrieved content is scraped by multiple element scrapers and mapped to set of objects.

+**Why is so slow?**

 What is scraped:
   - All text data with its **local** styling